EVENT

 We are very grateful to PERA for developing four webinars that will be held virtually across 2024 on the PxP Zoom platform.
 As with the main conference, the sessions will be completely free to attend and a recording will be shared afterwards.
 Closed captioning is available and live translated captions in over 30 languages.

-Webinar 2 (upcoming)
+Webinar 2 (past event)

 Topic: Motivations for being a patient partner in research